 Securities and Investments Commission as an Australian Financial Services Licence holder.
 BAMNA is regulated by the SFC.

 The Investment Advisers and their sub-advisers are indirect operating subsidiaries of BlackRock, Inc., the ultimate holding company of the BlackRock Group.
-The principal shareholder of BlackRock, Inc., is the PNC Financial Services Group, Inc., which is a US public company.
 The Investment Advisers and their sub-advisers form part of the BlackRock Group.

 Risk Considerations